marklam/PiTsOff/README.md

 # PiTsOff
-Kodi/OSMC screensaver for Raspberry Pi offical touchscreen.
+Kodi/OSMC screensaver for Raspberry Pi officisal touchscreen.

-This is a screensaver addon for kodi which can switch the official raspberry pi touchscreen backlight off/on.
+This is a screensaver addon for Kodi which can switch the official raspberry pi touchscreen backlight off/on.

 It has been tested on OSMC, but it requires at least version 2016.04-1 (because that release has the backlight control overlay included).
 It has also been tested on OpenELEC 6.95.2.